fraykate/team3/PAGE_TESTING.md

 ** Like or dislike
 ** Movie rating
 ### Link destinations for the page
-* Other Movie Detail pages
-* Home page
-* User Page
 ### List of tests for verifying the rendering of the page
-* Is the data displaying
-* Is the data accurate
-* Are links are navigating to the correct place

 ## User Profile Page
 ### Page Description